innermost47/obsidian-neural-provider/README.md

 Musician receives the sound in real time
 ```

-Subscription revenue is redistributed **equally** among all active providers each month via Stripe Connect.
+Subscription revenue is redistributed **equally** among all active providers each month via Stripe Connect, after deduction of a 15% platform fee covering infrastructure costs (fal.ai, hosting, maintenance).
+This fee is published publicly each month.

 ---